HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 Styles And Instrumental Sequences

-However, if you want to use prepared styles, you may use the one included in Pizzicato or download and import style files (you can find them by the thousands on the Internet) and use them for your composition and arrangements.
+However, if you want to use prepared styles, you may use the styles included in Pizzicato or download and import style files (you can find them by the thousands on the Internet) and use them for your composition and arrangements.

 Moreover, a special Pizzicato tool lets you decompose a set of styles into a set of building "bricks", giving you all individual instrumental patterns used in these styles.
 This is a new set of raw music materials that you can also use in your composition.